Details

 Trail Overview

 Four overnight backpacking shelters on the Mohawk Trail offer hikers the opportunity to enjoy the trail for overnight trips.
 These shelters are maintained by the CT DEEP.
-Please contact the CT DEEP Western District office for reservations or if you have questions about shelter availability.
+For info on DEEP campgrounds and overnight shelters, click here.
 Backpackers often enjoy connecting the Mohawk and Appalachian Trails for an extended, multiple-night loop trip.